mickeyl/LTSupportAutomotive/README.md

 While this library can already be used for a lot of things, I'd like to see improvements in a bunch of areas, such as:

 * Translations (I only have DE and EN atm.),
-* Implementation of missing standardized PIDs,
+* Implementation of some of the missing standardized PIDs,
 * Addition of vendor-specific DTCs,
 * Implementation of vendor-specific PIDs,
-* Implementation of non-PID/direct communication with ECUs.
+* Implementation of non-PID/direct communication with ECUs using lower-level CAN protocols.

 # How to contribute #